tobyhodges/fair-research-software/episodes/07-documenting-code.md

 | LICENSE             |   Defines   the  (legal) terms of use of a piece of   code.                                                                 |
 | CITATION.cff            |   Provides instructions on how and when to cite the code      |

-## Just Enough Documentation
+## Just enough documentation

-However, for many small projects the following three pieces of documentation will be sufficient:
+For many small projects the following three pieces of documentation will be sufficient:

-+	README - A document that provides an overview of the project, including installation, usage instructions, and dependencies.
++	README - a document that provides an overview of the project, including installation, usage instructions, and dependencies.
   A README may include one or more of the technical documentation types - tutorial / how-to / explanation / reference.
-+	LICENSE - A file that outlines the legal terms for using, modifying, and distributing the project.
++	LICENSE - a file that outlines the legal terms for using, modifying, and distributing the project.
-+	CITATION.cff - A file that provides instructions on how to properly cite the project in academic or professional work.
++	CITATION.cff - a file that provides instructions on how to properly cite the project in academic or professional work.

 Let’s look at each of these in turn.

-#### README
+### README file
 A README file acts as a “landing page” for your code repository on GitHub and should provide sufficient information for users to and developers to get started using your code.

-::::::::::::::::::::::::::::::::::::: discussion
+::::::::::::::::::::::::::::::::::::: challenge

 ### READMEs and The FAIR Principles